risc0/risc0/risc0/groth16/README.md

 After generating a RISC Zero STARK proof, it can be transformed into a SNARK using the `stark_to_snark` function.
 This function becomes available when the `prove` feature flag is enabled.

-> WARNING: This feature is in an experimental stage.
-It requires an x86 architecture and Docker installed.
+> IMPORTANT: This feature requires an x86 architecture and Docker installed.
-> Additionally, specific [installation steps](https://github.com/risc0/risc0/tree/main/compact_proof) must be followed to use this functionality.
+> Additionally, specific [installation steps](https://github.com/risc0/risc0/tree/main/groth16_proof) must be followed to use this functionality.

 ### Example